-Dr. Schweiger is the current chair of PSC.
-His research focuses on the interaction of sea ice with clouds and radiation.
+Dr. Schweiger is the current chair of the Polar Science Center.
+His research focuses on sea ice, clouds and radiation in the Arctic.
 He is using satellite data, models and in-situ observations to improve our understanding of sea ice and cloud variability.
-He has developed the PSC Arctic Ice Volume Page .
-He has been working to improve estimates of the surface radiation balance in the Arctic.
-To this end he has been developing and evaluating satellite-based algorithms.
-He has been assembling the TOVS Polar Pathfinder data set, a 20-year data set of polar temperature, humidity profiles and cloud information.
+He has developed the PSC Arctic Ice Volume Page which provides monthly updated total Arctic Ice Volume estimates based on the PIOMAS model.
+He has worked on the validation, improvements, and applications of PIOMAS to a variety of problems.
+He is a an investigator in the Seasonal Ice Zone Reconnaissance Survey Project (SIZRS) that utilizes US-Coast Guard Arctic Domain Awareness flights make Atmospheric and Oceanographic measurements of the seasonal ice zone of the Beaufort Sea and targets the improved understanding of the changes in the Arctic system as sea ice retreats.
+He has worked on algorithm development for the retrieval of clouds and atmospheric profiles and generated the the TOVS Polar Pathfinder data set, a 20-year data set of polar temperature, humidity profiles and cloud information.
 Previous research includes work on microwave-based sea ice concentration algorithms and the application of artificial intelligence methods to remote sensing problems.
 Dr. Schweiger has been with the Polar Science Center since 1992.

 In The News

 A new modeling study conducted by Dr. Jinlun Zhang to be published in the Journal of Climate shows that stronger polar winds lead to an increase in Antarctic sea ice, even in a warming climate.read more »